Introduction to WordPress

 - Choose "Manage" beside your hosting plan

-- Scroll down to the Web Applications section and choose "Manage" beside your WordPress install, then click "Admin" to be automatically logged in
+- Scroll down to the Web Applications section and choose "Manage" beside your WordPress install, then click "Login" to be automatically logged in to WordPress.

 If you know your username and password, you can also log in directly at https://[your_domain]/wp-admin (simply append /wp-admin to your domain).